BeaconCMS/beacon/guides/recipes/create-a-blog.md

 Tailwind must be updated and the config file must be in the ESM format.

 Follow the [Tailwind configuration guide](https://github.com/BeaconCMS/beacon/blob/main/guides/tailwind-configuration.md) to set up it properly.
-Just make sure to follow the whole guide because we'll be using Tailwind plugins in our blog.

 2. Esbuild